-Throughout our test period these binoculars did everything from birding at the Tule Lake National Wildlife Refuge, aiding a guide at WanderLust Tours in Bend, Oregon, enhancing many a wilderness hike in the Eastern Sierra, to accompanying our lead tester on a 1200 mile bicycle tour along the Pacific Coast.
+Throughout our test period these binoculars did everything from birding at the Tule Lake National Wildlife Refuge, aiding a guide at WanderLust Tours in Bend, Oregon, enhancing many a wilderness hike in the Eastern Sierra, to accompanying our lead tester on a 1200-mile bicycle tour along the Pacific Coast.
 From this experience we were able to try each pair in real world settings and also get a lot of feedback from various users.

-We then viewed this chart through each pair of binoculars at a specified distance and noted how well we could read the different zones of the chart.
+We then viewed the chart through each pair of binoculars at a specified distance and noted how well we could read the different zones of the chart.
 The best and clearest pairs allowed us to see 10 zone clear and crisp and we could make out the lines.
 With other pairs we started to notice blurriness and purple fringing and color aberrations around the edges.

 We also repeated this test using a more real world scenario.
 For this we purchased two model birds (that we affectionately named Garry the goldfinch and Barry the bluebird) and placed them in a tree.
 We then observed the birds through each pair of binoculars. we mounted the binoculars on a tripod for this test to ensure each pair was in the exact same position.
 We also took photos through each pair of binoculars so we could more easily make side by side comparisons.